Research Volunteers Needed

 Summary: We’re looking to understand the biology behind autism.
 The foundation of our bodies lies in our DNA and this is where we are going to look.
 How are we going to do it?
 We will measure your DNA, then have a look to see which parts of the DNA are related to autism.
 Like any genetic study, families are the best way to do this.
 The first step is to get in touch and we will talk the research process through with you and your family.

-Recruitment: We are recruiting families with at least one family member with a
+Recruitment: We are recruiting families with a two or more affected family members with an autism diagnosis.

-Recruitment: We are seeking participants between 18 and 30 years with a diagnosis of ASD, ADHD, or no diagnosis to take part in this study.
+Recruitment: We are looking for any person with a confirmed genetic diagnosis of PWS to take part in this study

 Antipsychotics and inflammation – the InflamAP Study